 CTC/PM (per month) = Gross salary + Employer Contribution + Reimbursements.

 CTC/PA (per annum) = CTC PM X 12 months.

 Generally, the deductions consist of employee contribution to PF and Employee contribution to ESI.

-The Employee contribution to Provident fund is total 12 % of the basic salary.
+The Employee contribution to the Provident fund is a total of 12 % of the basic salary.

 Employee Contribution to ESI is 1.75 % of the basic salary.
 A formula has been set up which calculates the amount by itself.

 The summary section consists of the final calculation of the net receivable salary amount.